Jusuf Nurkic NBA Preview vs. the Clippers

-The Phoenix Suns, Jusuf Nurkic included, hit the court versus the Los Angeles Clippers on Wednesday at 9:00 PM ET.
+The Phoenix Suns, Jusuf Nurkic included, take on the Los Angeles Clippers on Monday at 10:30 PM ET.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.